Jayboy628/Colombia_Fintech_Assignments/blockchain/README.md

 ![](Images/4.jpg)
 ![](Images/5.jpg)

-10. Mining time for node1 which is aaron, run the following command and will be required to enter the node password
+10. Mining time for node1 and run the following command and will be required to enter the node password

         ./geth --datadir nodename --mine --minerthreads 1